Kershaw County, South Carolina

 Kershaw County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 65,403.
-The county seat and largest city is Camden.
+The county seat and largest community is Camden.
 The county was created in 1791 from parts of Claremont, Lancaster, Fairfield, and Richland counties.
 It is named for Col. Joseph Kershaw (1727–1791), an early settler and American Revolutionary War patriot.

-Kershaw County is part of the Columbia, South Carolina Metropolitan Statistical Area.
+Kershaw County is part of the Columbia, SC Metropolitan Statistical Area.

 History

 Kershaw County was named for Col. Joseph Kershaw (1727–1791), an early settler considered as "the father of Camden".
 Originally part of Camden District, Kershaw County was formed in 1791 from parts of Claremont, Lancaster, Fairfield, and Richland counties.
 The county seat is Camden, the oldest inland city in South Carolina.
 This site was settled around 1732 by English traders and farmers who moved inland from Charleston.
 Welsh Baptists moved the area in large numbers in the 1740s and 1750s.
 At the time, in England and Wales Protestants who were not from the established Anglican church were politically disadvantaged in various ways, however, in South Carolina they could still practice freely (provided that they called their churches "meeting houses.")
 Baptists from Abergavenny, Trap, Carmarthenshire, Llanbedr, Crickhowell, Vale of Grwyney, Abertillery, Griffithstown and Brecon arrived in what has since become Kershaw County between 1740 and 1760, primarily arriving as large family units.
 They were joined by a similar migration of English Baptists who came from Long Sutton, Lincolnshire, Boston, Lincolnshire, Coningsby, Grantham, as well as Christchurch, Dorset and Lymington.
 From about 1800 until about 1867, the county was known as Kershaw District.

 During the American Revolutionary War, the British occupied Camden from June 1780 to May 1781.
 Fourteen battles took place in the area, including the Battle of Camden in 1780 and the Battle of Hobkirk's Hill in 1781.

 After the state seceded from the Union, six men from Kershaw served in the American Civil War as Confederate generals: James Cantey (1818–1873), James Chesnut (1815–1885), John Doby Kennedy (1840–1896), Joseph Brevard Kershaw (1822–1894), and John Bordenave Villepigue (1830–1862), Zachariah C. Deas (1819–1882).
-Richard Rowland Kirkland, a Confederate soldier and hero at the Battle of Fredericksburg, was also from Kershaw County.
+Richard Rowland Kirkland, a Confederate soldier, was also from Kershaw County.
 He served under General Kershaw.
 In the last months of the war, Union troops under Gen. William T. Sherman burned parts of Camden in February 1865, in their March to the Sea.